Josam85/josam85/README.md

 ## Objective

-My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+🚀 Cybersecurity Enthusiast | SOC Analyst in Training | CompTIA Security+ Certified -My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.

 ## Skills
 | Skill                                         | Associated Project         |